 What is TFS and how much do you earn per Aviator-style bet?

 TFS is Fairspin's native token, earned on every bet across slots, table games, and sports.
 It is tradeable on external markets, stakable inside Fairspin for staking yield, and withdrawable to a private wallet.
-The exact per-bet TFS earn rate by game category and VIP tier is pending precise verification at the recent cycle; see the TFS rakeback explainer for the broader token economics.
+The exact per-bet TFS earn rate by game category and VIP tier is pending precise verification at the recent cycle; see extended notes for the broader token economics.

-Fairspin TFS Aviator-Style vs Rollbit Crash, what is different?
+How does fairspin TFS Aviator-Style vs Rollbit Crash, what is different? work?

 Different on every layer.
 Rollbit Crash has 0.5 percent house edge (leader on raw RTP), no on-chain recording, RLB rakeback overlay.
 Fairspin TFS Aviator-Style has approximately 3 percent house edge (pending verification, expected at Fairspin brand cluster), unique on-chain TRC-20 logging, TFS token earned on every wager.
 Rollbit wins on raw RTP; Fairspin wins on transparency-by-blockchain plus token earnings.